Case Tools In Software Engineering

 Use Cases and Applications of CASE Tools

-Expand your chapter by communicating how CASE tools are used for tracing requirements in real projects.
-Discuss how these tools can assist project stakeholders in tracing requirements from the initial specification through to design/implementation and testing, to assure that nothing is forgotten or lost in development.
-You can include examples of using traceability matrices, as well as using automated tracking, to tie the requirements to the end deliverables.
+CASE tools are used for tracing requirements in real projects.
+These tools can assist project stakeholders in tracing requirements from the initial specification through to design/implementation and testing, to assure that nothing is forgotten or lost in development.
+This includes using traceability matrices, as well as using automated tracking, to tie the requirements to the end deliverables.

-Develop a sub-section specifically on risk analysis.
-Describe how CASE tools allow project managers and teams to identify, document, analyze, and mitigate risks in the software development lifecycle.
-Describe practical uses to build risk tables, track risk management with project planning, and automate risk tracking.
+CASE tools allow project managers and teams to identify, document, analyze, and mitigate risks in the software development lifecycle.
+Practical uses include building risk tables, tracking risk management with project planning, and automating risk tracking.

-Clearly demonstrate how CASE tools can assist with SCM.
-Provide example detailing how CASE tools can support and manage issues relating to version control, change management, audit, and status accounting, which become key activities in complex and multi-developer projects.
-Explain how the use of a central repository enables most of the SCM functions.
+CASE tools can assist with SCM by supporting and managing issues relating to version control, change management, audit, and status accounting, which become key activities in complex and multi-developer projects.
+The use of a central repository enables most of the SCM functions.

-Augment your conversation of central repositories by relating is to real practical applications in requirements tracing, SCM, and collaborative development.
-In other words, relate how to central repository is the backbone of storing, organizing, and accessing all artifacts in the project to support traceability, versioning, and team collaboration.
+The central repository is the backbone of storing, organizing, and accessing all artifacts in the project to support traceability, versioning, and team collaboration.
+It relates to real practical applications in requirements tracing, SCM, and collaborative development.

 Advantages Of Case Tools In Software Engineering